Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 --------

 files : optional
-    List of files containing the problem at hand or identifier for the problem when source or example data is not available.
+    List of refetences to `4.
+Data source / files` describing the problem data at hand.

 analyses : optional, required with an `2.
 Analysis`_.
     List of analysis identifiers describing the problem at hand.

-media-type : required
-    MIME type, file format

-versions : optional
-    List of MIME type versions, sub property of media-type.

-profile : optional
-    Sub property of media type and version.

 validator : required
     The software raising the error.